Xe-nor/weather-app-react--Project/README.md

 Some of the key features of our weather app include:

-Real-time weather data from reliable sources Easy-to-use interface with intuitive controls Customizable settings for temperature units, wind speed, and other options Responsive design that looks great on desktop and mobile devices
+-Real-time weather data from reliable sources -Easy-to-use interface with intuitive controls -Customizable settings for temperature units, wind speed, and other options -Responsive design that looks great on desktop and mobile devices